The 10 Healthiest Cooking Oils, According to Food Experts

 Like peanut oil and canola, palm oil is ideal for deep frying since it’s made of saturated and monosaturated fats.
 A product of the oil palm tree, palm oil is commonly used in West African food and curries.

 Also, similar to peanut oil, it’s neutral in taste and has a smoke point of 450 F making it suitable for cooking with high heat.
 You may also see red palm oil, which refers to unrefined palm oil that has a red-orange hue to it.
-(Try these healthy fried food recipes.)
+(Here are more facts about palm oil you should know before using it.)

 Cooking oil tips